Talkgroup Description

 For Local DMR Repeater access, use TG-9, Time Slot 2.

---TG-850 Now has a weekly net!!!
+--TG-850 Has a weekly net--

-Stop by, say hello, and meet our Net Control Operators: KQ4IJM-Bobby, KQ4GLO-Garry, KO4YZI-Jim, and N4RJJ-Bob J.
+the hams that live in the world famous Florida Panhandle!
+Net Control Operators: KQ4IJM-Bobby, KQ4GLO-Garry, KO4YZI-Jim, and N4RJJ-Bob J.

 Thanks for stopping by!